Proudly Serving Dallas-Fort Worth, Amarillo, Oklahoma City, and Surrounding Areas

 Nearly everyone knows how important fire insurance is to protect their home and belongings.
-Most, however, don’t expect to be in a position of filing a claim.
+Most, however, don't expect to be in a position to file a claim.
 Before experiencing a fire in your home, there are some things you should know about filing a claim.

-A restoration company will help you begin the process and help with many things that need to be done in a short amount of time.
+A restoration company will help you begin the process and help with many things that need to be done quickly.
 Most companies can help with a few tasks and will leave you to do a lot of work on your own.
 But the State of Texas allows you to choose any restoration company, and we suggest using a full-service option such as Mr. Restore to make it easier on yourself.

 It is your job to prevent further damage to your home.
-This includes both damage from looters, trespassers and damage from the elements.
-Board up holes, windows and doors to prevent rain or snow from entering the home and to keep intruders out.
+This includes both damages from looters and trespassers and damage from the elements.
+Board up holes, windows, and doors to prevent rain or snow from entering the home and to keep intruders out.
 You will need to make sure all of your personal property is removed from the home to a safe location.
 Our team can take care of all of these tasks for you and will be happy to keep your items in a secure location until your home is livable.

 With all the commotion and stress of a house fire, it can be easy to overlook the need to call your insurance company.
 Even if you do not have all the details of the extent of the damage, reporting the incident will start the ball rolling.
-Make an attempt to provide as many details as possible about the time, location and severity of the fire.
+Try to provide as many details as possible about the fire's time, location, and severity.
 This includes details about any personal injuries.

 Start a notebook and document your contacts with the insurance company.
 Date and timestamp each entry and write a brief description of the information discussed.
 Include the names of employees you spoke to and any advice they offered.
 Include photos of your home that show the damage.
 We keep track of all communication with the insurance company and include photos from the initial visit all the way through completion.